 Malaria is a disease that is transmitted from person to person by infected mosquitoes.
 The bite of an infected Anopheles mosquito transmits a parasite that enters the victim’s blood system and travels into the person’s liver where the parasite reproduces.
 There the parasite causes a high fever that involves shaking chills and pain.
 In the worst cases malaria leads to coma and death.

 From half the world to a quarter of the world within one century

 Malaria left its mark on our history, our bodies, drinks, and for thousands of years the deaths of people in all corners of the world.

 But in the last few generations, humanity gained ground in this long-lasting battle against the disease.
 The map shows in which regions of the world malaria is prevalent today (in purple) and where it was prevalent in the past.
 Just a few generations ago malaria was common in many more places around the world than it is today.
 Over the course of the 20th century the disease was eliminated in many populous regions of the world, saving the lives of millions.

 What the map makes clear is that malaria is not a tropical disease, but a disease that was eliminated everywhere except for the tropics.
-Historically malaria was prevalent in Europe and North America – poet Friedrich Schiller contracted the disease in Mannheim, Oliver Cromwell in Britain, and Abraham Lincoln in Illinois.2
+Historically malaria was prevalent in Europe and North America – poet Friedrich Schiller contracted the disease in Mannheim, Oliver Cromwell in Ireland, and Abraham Lincoln in Illinois.2

 Since then the disease has been eliminated not only there, but also in East Asia and Australia and in many parts in the Caribbean, South America, and Africa.